srishti-R/internship_project/README.md

 # internship_project
 This project was assigned to me as a part of selection process of an internship.
-It includes a collapsing tool bar layout with a view pager beneath, with two tabs within TabLayout.
 For anyone wondering how to make a **collapsing tool bar layout nested with a view pager, a recycler-view and embedded fragments within view-pager**, here's the way to go forward.

 ## Steps:
 #### 1. Make sure you have the right dependencies within build.gradle(app) file.
 To check the latest dependencies installed in system go to File-->Project Structure-->dependencies-->(+)Add library dependency-->copy and paste the dependency name without version number-->search-->click on the latest version-->Add dependency--> sync.